M.S. in Educational Technology & Media Leadership

 - A strong network of students and alumni: Students entering the program join a community of current students and graduates for ongoing learning.
 One way this is fostered is by our hybrid course format combining online and face-to-face instruction.
 The network is also fostered by periodic mixers for current students and alumni, and social media such as LinkedIn.

 - School librarianship option: Information technologies are increasingly important for K-12 school librarians.
 Our MS program is unique in the State of California with its option for students to concurrently obtain a Teacher Librarian Services Credential with a particularly strong emphasis on technology, including the coursework for a Special Class Authorization in Information and Digital Literacies.

-Students in the MA program may also undertake additional training in disability studies via the Graduate Certificate in Applied Disability Studies.
+- Students in the MS program may also undertake additional training in disability studies via the Graduate Certificate in Applied Disability Studies.

 Graduates of the program:

 Synthesize leadership principles within the practice of information and educational technology.

 Integrate theoretical perspectives to review, interpret, and apply research in learning technology.

 Demonstrate effective written, electronic, and oral communications that reflect critical thinking and information literacy.